geeofree/geeofree/src/notes/angular/1-Basics.md

 [AngularJS](https://angular.io/) is a framework for developing web application UIs.

-It provides features such as composable UIs, route management, form management, etc.
+It provides features such as components, route management, form management, etc.

 Angular applications are written using [TypeScript](https://www.typescriptlang.org/).